Graves B. Erskine

 General Graves Blanchard Erskine (June 28, 1897 – May 21, 1973) was a United States Marine Corps officer who led the 3rd Marine Division during the Battle of Iwo Jima in World War II.

 Early life and education

 Erskine was born in Columbia, Louisiana, on June 28, 1897, where he graduated from high school at age 15 as class valedictorian.
 He entered Louisiana State University in the fall of 1912, and joined the Louisiana National Guard.
 In 1916, he saw duty on the Mexican border.
-He joined the U.S. Marine Corps Reserve, May 21, 1917; and graduated in June 1917.
+He joined the U.S. Marine Corps Reserve, May 21, 1917; and graduated in June 1917, just a few weeks after the American entry into World War I.

 Career

 Upon graduation, Erskine reported for active duty in the U.S. Marine Corps as a second lieutenant on July 5, 1917.

 World War I

 In January 1918, he sailed for France, and as a platoon leader in the 6th Marine Regiment, participated in the Aisne-Marne Defensive (Battle of Chateau-Thierry), where he was wounded in action; also fighting at Belleau Wood; Bouresches; and Soissons.
 In the St. Mihiel Offensive, he was so seriously wounded that he was evacuated to the United States in October 1918, spending a year in the hospital and undergoing nine surgeries.

 For bravery in action, he was awarded the Silver Star Medal, was cited by General John J. Pershing, Commander-in-Chief (C-in-C) of the American Expeditionary Force (AEF), and in General Orders of the War Department, and entitled to wear the French Fourragère as a member of the 6th Marine Regiment.